Career and AI Readiness

 Call for OER Faculty Interest Round 2

 The first round of CA-ROTEL grants began in 2025, with a second round launching in 2026.
 Interested faculty are encouraged to view sample projects and prepare to apply for the next cycle.
-Applications open on February 17, 2026 and the deadline to apply is March 20, 2026.
-To learn more, attend the CA-ROTEL Grant Information Session or email [email protected].
+Applications open on February 16, 2026 and the deadline to apply is March 20, 2026.
+To learn more, watch the recorded CA-ROTEL Grant Information Session or email [email protected].

 CA-ROTEL's Institutions